 I'm studying abroad.
 Can I apply for a fellowship?

 Even if you're studying abroad, you can still apply for fellowships.
 If you are leaving before the process begins, contact us before your departure to open up a dialogue.
-If you are abroad when you decide to apply, you can communicate with OGP by email, Skype or phone.
+If you are abroad when you decide to apply, you can communicate with our office by email, Skype or phone.

 What is the difference between an internal and official deadline?

 An official fellowship deadline is the date established by the fellowship foundation for the receipt of all application materials.
 For some fellowships, students must be nominated by their home institution.
 The internal deadline is required so that faculty committees have time to select nominees from the applicant pool.
 An internal deadline is the date set by the Office of Global Programs and Fellowships to receive the completed application, including letters of recommendation, transcripts, and the final version of your statements, so that these nomination decisions can be made.

 Does it matter whether I apply from New York or my home state?

 Some fellowships include a regional application process, and you may have the choice to apply from either your home state or New York, where you are attending college.
 We work with each applicant to determine the best state from which to apply.